-This is the film I envisioned as being my tenth and clearly topping all the work that had come before it.
-It’s called “The Astronaut Upstairs”, and it’s in the final stage of production/tweaking.
-A version of it has been screened for the actors.
-It took a number of years to film, working on it off and on, and it runs in the 60 minute range.
-Though it will actually be released following some higher numbered films, I’m calling it my tenth because it was in a stage of near completion prior to the shooting of the eleventh film – it’s just that the finishing stages for a 60+ minute film can drag out.
+This was the film I envisioned as being my tenth and clearly topping all the work that had come before it.
+It’s titled “The Astronaut Upstairs”.
+It took a number of years to film, working on it off and on.
+Though it was finished following some higher numbered films, I’ve called it my tenth because it was in a stage of near completion prior to the shooting of the eleventh film – it’s just that the finishing stages for a 60-minute film can drag out.
 A 60-minute version of the film was screened for the film’s actors and some friends.
-A 30-minute cut is being made to submit to festivals and the shorter cut was accepted into the 2020 Chautauqua International Film Festival.
+A 30-minute cut was made to submit to festivals and the shorter cut was accepted into the 2020 Chautauqua International Film Festival.
 Here is a deleted scene featuring an unscripted speech from actor Kenyatta DaCosta -- the only unscripted part of the film.

 The eleventh scripted film: